etsy/rules_grafana/README.md

 - [`rules_python` setup](https://github.com/bazelbuild/rules_python#setup).
 - [`rules_docker` setup](https://github.com/bazelbuild/rules_docker#setup).

+## Bazel compatibility

+The current version has only been tested to work with Bazel 0.24.1, but may work with other versions.

 ## Usage

 `rules_grafana` makes it easy to build dashboards and incorporate them into your Bazel build,